OskyRosky/PySpark/README.md

 ## RDD Characteristics

-1. Immutable: Once created, RDDs cannot be modified.
+1. **Immutable**: Once created, RDDs cannot be modified.
 This immutability ensures consistency and fault tolerance.

-2. Distributed: RDDs are partitioned across multiple nodes in a cluster, allowing parallel processing.
+2. **Distributed**: RDDs are partitioned across multiple nodes in a cluster, allowing parallel processing.

-3. Fault Tolerant: RDDs are designed to handle node failures by recomputing lost data from the lineage information.
+3. **Fault Tolerant**: RDDs are designed to handle node failures by recomputing lost data from the lineage information.

-4. Lazy Evaluation: Transformations on RDDs are not executed immediately.
+4. **Lazy Evaluation**: Transformations on RDDs are not executed immediately.
 They are evaluated lazily, meaning computation is deferred until an action is performed.

-5. In-Memory Computing: RDDs can cache data in memory, which improves the performance of iterative algorithms.
+5. **In-Memory Computing**: RDDs can cache data in memory, which improves the performance of iterative algorithms.

 ## RDD Transformations and Actions